ufgmg/mideast-sidearm-hideaway/README.md

 they naturally fall into the black hole.
 Once enough things fall into the black hole, the level ends.

-#### Health cart
+#### Food cart

-The health cart shows up along a side of the screen from time to time.
+The food cart shows up along a side of the screen from time to time.
 You can purchase health-restoring food and possibly even weapons and such from it.
 You spend points (score points), and the prices are somewhat proportional to your score.